shospodarets/shospodarets.github.io/_posts/2016-03-29-css_properties_in_depth.md

 syntax into a static representation](https://github.com/MadLittleMods/postcss-css-variables) and [online demo of it](https://madlittlemods.github.io/postcss-css-variables/playground/).
 It tries to process scopes like media queries, pseudo classes and elements + nested rules.
+- and of course [CSS next](https://github.com/MoOx/postcss-cssnext) which makes much of the new CSS syntax work today.

 # Using together with CSS preprocessor (SCSS)